DrYenyen/PPPwn-Troubleshooting/README.md

 2. Stuck on "[*] Waiting for PADI..."
 Make sure the PS4 and PC(or other device) are connected via ethernet.
 3. Stuck on "[*] Waiting for PADI..."
 Make sure the PS4 internet settings are correctly set up and go to Settings>Network and press on "Test Internet Connection"
 4. Stuck on "[*] Waiting for PADR..."
 If using a usb to ethernet adapter it may not be compatible or simply try restarting the exploit proccess.
+4. Stuck on "[*] Waiting for PADR..."
+Reinstall Ethernet driver on Windows.
 5. Stuck on any of the below simply try restarting the exploit proccess.
 6. Stuck on "[*] Waiting for PADI..."
 And the PS4 cannot obtain an IP address check the ethernet port on your PS4 and Laptop or PC running the exploit.
 7. Stuck on "[*] Waiting for PADI..."
 And the PS4 cannot obtain an IP address replace the ethernet cable.